boginw/P5/report/economic_consequences.md

 3% af 41.272 skal får men som påvirker deres arbejdsliv.
 6% skal have genoptræning, hjemmehjælp, pleje og efterbehandling i en periode efterfølgende.

-In statistics collected by Statistics Denmark [^statikbanken.dk] 41.272 people where involved in a transport accident.
-This number includes all kinds of transportation like cars and trucks, but it also includes pedestrian and bicyclist accidents.
-A table over the average costs for an accident i shown in table [the one under here].
-There are two categories, one for all the injuries handled by the emergency rooms, and the other is injuries registered by the police.
+In statistics collected by Statistics Denmark [^statikbanken.dk] 41.272 people were involved in a transport accident.
+This number includes all kinds of transportation like cars and trucks, but it also includes pedestrian and bicycle accidents.
+A table over the average costs for an accident is shown in table [the one under here].
+There are two categories; one for all the injuries handled by the emergency rooms, and the other is injuries registered by the police.
-According to Statistics Denmark 16727 of the 41.272 in table [table under here] accidents are related to  vehicles.
+According to Statistics Denmark 16727 of the 41.272 accidents in table [table under here] 16.727 accidents are related to  vehicles.

 |                                           |    Kommunernes andel | Regionernes andel | Statens andel | I alt   |
 | ----------------------------------------- | -------------------- | ----------------- | ------------- | ------- |